google/santa/docs/details/santactl.md

     can also inspect individual files.
 When running without a sync server it also a supported method of managing the rules database.

-The details of santactl's syncing functionality are covered in [introduction/syncing-overview.md](syncing-overview.md).
+The details of santactl's syncing functionality are covered in [Syncing Overview](../introduction/syncing-overview.md).
 This document will cover the status work that santactl performs.

 ##### status